TheSilvered/nest/docs/c_api/c_api-lib_import.md

 **Description:**

-Structure defining an object declaration for a C library.
+A structure representing an object declaration for a C library.

 **Fields:**